DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 * [Github](https://github.com/nextcloud/server)
 * [DockerHub](https://hub.docker.com/_/nextcloud/)

-Nextcloud is an open source suite of client-server software for creating and using file hosting services with wide cross platform support.
+Nextcloud is an open source software for sharing files, calendar, and general office collaboration stuff.
+Most people know it and use it as an alternative to onedrive/google drive.

 The Nextcloud server is written in PHP and JavaScript.
 For remote access it employs sabre/dav, an open-source WebDAV server.
-It is designed to work with several database management systems, including SQLite, MariaDB, MySQL, PostgreSQL.
+It is designed to work with most of the databases.

 There are many ways to deploy Nextcloud, this setup is going with the most goodies.</br>
 Using [PHP-FPM](https://www.cloudways.com/blog/php-fpm-on-cloud/)